 Because they can concentrate on the one class that they already know quite well, Phase V also presents a unique opportunity for the teacher candidate to focus on developing specific pedagogical skills prior to taking on more courses after Spring Break.
 We encourage mentors and supervisors to help their teacher candidates identify areas for needed improvement based on the indicators in the TCA.
-The edTPA, generally planned in late January and taught in February, presents another valuable opportunity for teacher candidates to refine their skills.
 By mid-February, the mentor and teacher candidate will complete the TCA together as a formal evaluation of the teacher candidate's progress to date.
-Supervisors and teacher candidates will engage in a similar process later in the month.
-During this time, mentors and teacher candidates also articulate the plan for ramping up the teacher candidate's teaching to a 3⁄4 load.
+Supervisors and teacher candidates will engage in a similar process in March.
+During this time, mentors and teacher candidates also articulate the plan for ramping up the teacher candidate's teaching to a /4 load.

-One of the challenges of Phase V is helping the teacher candidates maintain balance between field experience responsibilities and ongoing graduate coursework-no small task since teacher candidates will submit the edTPA during this Phase.
+One of the challenges of Phase V is helping the teacher candidates maintain balance between field experience responsibilities and ongoing graduate coursework.
 For this reason, we request that teacher candidates spend no more than 20 hours per week at their placement site during this period.
 It is important that the teacher candidate prioritize tasks connected to improving their teaching while at the site.
 Although we continue to encourage candidates to observe their mentors and other colleagues teach, candidates will want to ensure that these choices support the candidate's role as "lead teacher."
 We recognize that the schedule limitations can be a source of tension, but we have found that the opportunity for teacher candidates to be in a classroom setting in support of their graduate coursework is invaluable.

 TEACHER CANDIDATES assume responsibilities for planning, teaching, and assessing for the one class period they teach.
-In this class, teacher candidates will design, teach and submit their edTPA.
 We encourage candidates to handle parent communication as well.
-Other tasks specific to Phase V include the following: